-Trifonov’s pianism, with its captivating blend of poetry and power, bears witness to a unique talent.
-His inventive brilliance and individuality also extend to his growing reputation as a composer, which reached a new level in April 2014 when he performed the fiendishly difficult solo part in the world premiere of his First Piano Concerto at the Cleveland Institute of Music.
+Trifonov’s inventive brilliance and individuality also extend to his growing reputation as a composer, which reached a new level in April 2014 when he performed the fiendishly difficult solo part in the world premiere of his First Piano Concerto at the Cleveland Institute of Music.
 He has since performed the work extensively and gave its Carnegie Hall debut with the Mariinsky Orchestra and Valery Gergiev in November 2017.
 Trifonov premiered his Piano Quintet (Quintetto Concertante) at the Verbier Festival in July 2018 and has since given further performances in Berlin, New York and Tel Aviv, among others.

 Deutsche Grammophon announced the signing of an exclusive recording agreement with Daniil Trifonov in February 2013.
-His debut recital, recorded live at Carnegie Hall, combined Liszt’s Sonata in B minor, Scriabin’s “Sonata-Fantasy”, and Chopin’s 24 Preludes op.
-28. Nominated for the 2015 Grammy® Awards in the Best Classical Instrumental Solo category, it also helped Trifonov secure the 2014 ECHO Klassik Award for Best Newcomer of the Year (Piano).
-His next recording, released in 2015, comprised a vital interpretation of Rachmaninov’s Variations on a Theme of Paganini, made with the Philadelphia Orchestra and Yannick Nézet-Séguin, together with outstanding performances of the same composer’s Variations on a Theme of Chopin and Variations on a Theme of Corelli.
-It also included Trifonov’s own Rachmaniana, a virtuoso piece for solo piano, and contributed to his winning the international public vote for Gramophone’s 2016 “Artist of the Year” award.
+His debut recital, recorded live at Carnegie Hall, presented Liszt’s Sonata in B minor, Scriabin’s “Sonata-Fantasy”, and Chopin’s 24 Preludes op.
+28. His next album, released in 2015, featured Rachmaninov’s Variations on a Theme of Paganini, recorded with the Philadelphia Orchestra and Yannick Nézet-Séguin, together with the same composer’s Variations on a Theme of Chopin and Variations on a Theme of Corelli and Trifonov’s own Rachmaniana, a virtuoso piece for solo piano.

 Daniil Trifonov was born in Nizhny Novgorod in 1991, the son of professional musicians.
 “I started playing piano when I was five and was also composing and always playing some concerts,” he recalls.
-He made his debut with orchestra at the age of eight, an occasion etched in his memory by the loss of one of his baby teeth midway through the performance.
-During his student days at Moscow’s Gnessin School of Music, he borrowed historic recordings of great pianists from his teacher, Tatiana Zelikman, and absorbed lasting lessons from the recorded work of Rachmaninov, Cortot, Horowitz, Friedman, Sofronitsky and other representatives of a golden age of piano playing.
+He made his debut with orchestra at the age of eight, and went on to study at Moscow’s Gnessin School of Music.
+During his time there he borrowed historic recordings of great pianists from his teacher, Tatiana Zelikman, and absorbed lasting lessons from the recorded work of Rachmaninov, Cortot, Horowitz, Friedman, Sofronitsky and other representatives of a golden age of piano playing.
 “Among the pianists who inspire me nowadays are Martha Argerich, Grigory Sokolov and Radu Lupu,” he notes.